4311 N Washington Blvd

 If you have not been contacted by a sponsor within 45 days of your estimated arrival date with a dorm room assignment, please contact Nellis AFB Dorm Management at 702-652-4974 to start the process to ensure you will have a dorm room assigned upon your arrival to Nellis AFB.

 Privately owned weapon registration is required for all residents of Nellis Family Housing, Fam-Camp, base dormitories, lodging facilities and government owned or operated facilities.
-Firearms registration is accomplished by completing an AF IMT 1314, Firearms Registration, and delivering that form to the Law Enforcement Armory.
-All firearms registered to owners residing in the dormitories are required to be stored in the Law Enforcement Armory immediately upon purchase of the firearm.
-When entering the installation while transporting firearms, immediately inform gate security personnel.
-Under no circumstances can firearms be left in any vehicle unattended.
-While Concealed Carry is allowed in the state of Nevada, it is NOT allowed on Nellis AFB at any time.
+Firearms registration is accomplished by completing an AF IMT 1314, Firearms Registration, and delivering that form to the 99th Security Forces Armory.
+All firearms registered to owners residing in the dormitories are required to be stored in the 99th Security Forces Armory immediately upon purchase of the firearm.
+When entering the installation while transporting firearms, your firearm must be unloaded, separate from the ammunition, and out of reach of any occupants.
+You may transport firearms directly from your off base residence to a firing range on base, from your on base residence directly off base or to a firing range on base, from the armory directly off base or to a firing range.
+You may not stop at any other location on base (i.e. BX, Shoppette, gas station, etc.) while transporting your firearm.

 Nellis AFB has a mandatory hands-free cell phone driving policy on base.
 Phones placed on speaker phone are NOT considered hands-free.